Hao (gamer)

 Chen Zhihao (born July 28, 1990) (陈智豪), better known simply as Hao, is a Chinese former professional Dota 2 player, best known for winning The International 2014 with Newbee.
 He is known to have been active among the Dota 2 community from 2011-2018.
-He was part of the Newbee eSports Club team that won the single largest money prize in video game history, a US$5,028,308 payout Based on the e-Sports Earnings estimation, as of August 2, 2015, Chen "Hao" Zhihao was the highest ranking player in terms of prize money won across all competitive video games.
-He joined Vici Gaming in 2015.
+He was part of the Newbee eSports Club team that won the single largest money prize in video game history, a US$5,028,308 payout He joined Vici Gaming in 2015.
 Vici finished fourth at The International 2015.
 On August 31, 2015, it was reported that Hao would be returning to Newbee.

 Trivia

 There is a nickname for Hao among the Chinese Dota players, "Hao the Hand Cutter (砍手豪)", because of the words he said when he faced RoX.KIS in 2010: "Pick Spectre for me, I will cut off my hand if we're not the winner."
 He is also known for spamming Spectre during the Anti-Mage craze.